coreboot/coreboot/Documentation/technotes/2015-11-rebuilding-coreboot-image-generation.md

 * payload plus data (with each of the coreboot copies),

-Since a single platform is potentially built with different payload configurations (eg. modding a Chromebook to not use the verified Chrome OS boot scheme), some concerns need to be kept separate:
+Since a single platform is potentially built with different payload configurations (eg. modding a Chromebook to not use the verified ChromeOS boot scheme), some concerns need to be kept separate:
 * Platform requirements that have nothing to do with the payload or boot schemes
  * IFD, ME, … need to copied to the right place